polettix/ETOOBUSY/_posts/2020-01-13-jekyll-ghp-preview.md

 10 Yadda yadda...
 ```

+## Don't want to spoiler?

+Of course your `/preview/` link in your blog will show drafts and might
+spoiler your hard work.
+What to do about it?
+A few ideas:

+- if you're fine with some occasional spoilering, leave things as above and
+  set `published: false` in the YAML front matter after you have
+  double-checked how your post will look like.
+You will still benefit from
+  the ease of clicking a link in the `/preview/` page, while at the same
+  time limiting the spoilering time;

+- if you are a bit more paranoid, you can just get rid of the `/preview/`
+  page and guess the direct link to the article.
+This is the sort of
+  *security by obscurity* that would not work for your bank transactions,
+  but to keep a post at bay for a few days should be fine enough;

+- last, if you don't want to expose your brand new draft in any way...
+  install [Jekyll][] and look at the draft locally!
+Beware that if you push
+  your drafts in [GitHub][] people might still be able to look at the
+  sources, so you might want to avoid doing that!

 ## This is it!

 That's right, when you push the changes above, you will be able to get the